Apps

 Application Info Widget

-The Application Info widget shows the name, version number, date last updated, source link for the application, developer, catalog, and train name.
-It includes the Edit, Delete, and Web UI buttons for the application.
-If an update is available, it also shows the Update button.
+The Application Info widget shows the name, (upstream) app version number, catalog version number, source link for the application, and train name.
+It includes the Edit, Delete, Roll Back and Web UI buttons for the application.
+The dropdown contains the Update and Convert to custom app buttons.

 Application Info Widget